CSUwangj/CSUwangj.github.io/content/How-I-deploy-calibre-web-and-tweak-it/index.md

 I searched on the internel and all I found is a github issue <https://github.com/gshang2017/docker/issues/120> which is absolutely another Chinese fired, a Chinese who faced the same problem as me.

-It's 4 am, my mind is blowing, I gave up.
+It was 4 am, my mind is blowing, I gave up.

 # Read the fucking source code

-The day after that day, I remembered that I can check where disable proxy usaga, at least I can write my own service that can be used with a proxy.
+The day after that day, I remembered that I can check source code to find where disable proxy usaga, at least I can write my own service that can be used with a proxy.

 Then I found <https://github.com/JordanMilne/Advocate/blob/74594fb8d65c20fd1bf5f2eda75619605d340533/advocate/adapters.py#L31>.
 Seems that `advocate` just doesn't support proxy.
 Maybe I can write proxy support for it?
 I look around and found something interesting in its `README`.